Urban One #REPRESENT Men’s Health Initiative June 17th – July 24th

 On behalf of our Urban One family, it is my pleasure to announce the launch of our REPRESENT.
 Men’s Health initiative.
 The REPRESENT. campaign was developed by my mother and business partner, Cathy Hughes.
 It is a quarterly initiative whereby all of the Urban One radio stations and Divisions work collaboratively in support of a singular cause.

-Far too many studies show African-American men are at the top of the leaderboard for high death rates for common health issues such as heart disease, diabetes, and cancer.
+Far too many studies show African-American men are at the top of the leaderboard for high death rates for common health issues such as heart disease, diabetes and cancer.
 Subsequently, we elected the REPRESENT.
-Men’s Health campaign as Urban One’s first cross-platform initiative under the REPRESENT. banner.
+Men’s Health campaign as Urban One’s first cross platform initiative under the REPRESENT. banner.
 This campaign is an important reminder to our community to be vigilant about issues related to men’s health.
-It will feature interviews with healthcare professionals regarding various topics, and we will provide resources to assist families in addressing the health of our men.
+It will feature interviews with healthcare professionals regarding various topics, and we will provide resources to assist families with addressing the health of our men.
 Content will be provided on our newly designed REPRESENT.
-Men’s Health web pages, which will live our various digital platforms and will feature a photo campaign with the men of Urban One.
+Men’s Health webpages, which will live our various digital platforms and will feature a photo campaign with the men of Urban One.

 The initiative will launch on the most prominent men’s holiday of the year, Father’s Day, June 17, and will run through July 24, 2018.
 The weekly schedule and topics are as follows: